LA Unified School District Targeted in Ransomware Attack That Led to ‘Significant Disruption'

 "Los Angeles Unified detected unusual activity in its Information Technology systems over the weekend, which after initial review, can be confirmed as an external cyber attack on our Information Technology assets," the district said in a statement.
 "Since the identification of the incident, which is likely criminal in nature, we continue to assess the situation with law enforcement agencies.
 While the investigation continues, Los Angeles Unified has swiftly implemented a response protocol to mitigate Districtwide disruptions, including access to email, computer systems and applications.
 This communication is being published after extensive, required vetting and approval by a number of entities and agencies."

-Schools will open as scheduled Tuesday despite what the LAUSD described as a "significant disruption" to its system infrastructure.
+Schools opened as scheduled Tuesday despite what the LAUSD described as a "significant disruption" to its system infrastructure.
+The district confirmed late Monday that all affected systems would be active Tuesday morning.

+"We are experiencing a fairly normal school day," LAUSD Superintendent Alberto Carvalho said Tuesday.

+He said the biggest challenge has been resetting all staff and student passwords.

 The attack temporarily interfered with the LAUSD website and email system.
 But officials said employee health care and payroll were not impacted, nor did the cyber incident impact safety and emergency mechanisms in place at schools.